-- (2) If the review is suspended: - (a) under paragraph 89A(2)(b); or - (b) because of an injunction or other court order; the Director may determine, in writing, that the period of 12 months referred to in subsection (1) is extended by a specified period that is not longer than the period of the suspension. - (3) If a notice is given under subsection 89B(2) to the person under review, or to another person, and the person concerned fails to comply with a requirement of the notice, the Director may determine, in writing, that the period of 12 months referred to in subsection (1) is extended by a specified period that is not longer than the period during which the person fails to comply with the requirement. - (4) This section does not apply in relation to a review undertaken because of section 89.
+the Director may determine, in writing, that the period of 12 months referred to in subsection (1), or that period as extended, is extended, or further extended, by a specified period that is not longer than the period for which the proceedings are on foot.

+(3) If a notice is given under subsection 89B(2) to the person under review, or to another person, and the person concerned fails to comply with a requirement of the notice, the Director may determine, in writing, that the period of 12 months referred to in subsection (1), or that period as extended, is extended, or further extended, by a specified period that is not longer than the period during which the person fails to comply with the requirement.